 Bakery Delicateza, 510 South 5th Street, Leavenworth

 In a town of only a little more than 500, Lecompton is home to Aunt Netter’s Cafe, a great locally owned cafe serving breakfast, lunch, and awesome homemade pie.
 The Philly Quesadilla and Buffalo Chicken Sandwich are excellent and priced just right.
-Forget counting calories as the selection of mile high pies and decadent cupcakes make a great road trip snack.
+Forget counting calories as the selection of mile-high pies and decadent cupcakes make a great road trip snack.
 Go for the peanut butter pie—sure to satisfy!

 Aunt Netter’s Cafe, 336 Elmore Street, Lecompton

-Vegans, Vegetarians, and those craving a trendy, healthy menu will love the cold-pressed juices and dishes at Luckyberry, an eatery on Mass Avenue bubbling with hospitality and great service.
+Vegans, Vegetarians, and those craving a trendy, healthy menu will love the cold-pressed juices and dishes at Luckyberry, an eatery on Mass Avenue bubbling with hospitality and excellent service.
 Start your meal with the yummy truffle Edamame, followed by Bang Bang Shrimp Baguette, Bahn Mi, or Poke bowls.
-Try the Luckyberry Açaí bowl; a delight combination of açaí, pistachios, berries, pumpkin and chia seeds, avocado, and oats.
+Try the Luckyberry Açaí bowl; a delightful combination of açaí, pistachios, berries, pumpkin and chia seeds, avocado, and oats.
 Enhance your meal with a smoothie or specialty coffee drink.

 Luckyberry, 845 Massachussetts Street, Lawrence